top of page

 Anti-Bullying Ambassadors at GWA

-What is an Anti-Bullying ambassador?
+What is an Anti-bullying ambassador

 • Anti-Bullying Ambassadors believe that bullying behaviour is not acceptable and should not be part of everyday life at school.